Nik-Nikolas/pyPcFailureDetector/README.txt

-This program simulates work of computer machine and faulure event in one of subsystems for estimation failure event detection probability in every subsystem.
+This program simulates work of the computer machine and failure event in one of subsystems and estimates the failure event detection probability